-Studies strongly suggest that having the ability to handle pressure successfully plays a significant role in an organization’s success.
+Studies strongly suggest that having the ability to handle pressure successfully plays a significant role in their success — as well as the organization they work for.

 People who work well in high-pressure situations have a few things in common, including the ability to resolve conflict positively and meet challenges with humor and determination.